danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > For by so doing Diogenes and Heraclitus and men like them were called divine and deserved the name.
 >
 > 1. When you see a man shedding tears in sorrow for a child abroad or dead, or for loss of property, beware that you are not carried away by the impression that it is outward ills that make him miserable.
-> Keep this thought by you: 'What distresses him is not the event, for that does not distress another, but his judgement on the event.'
+> Keep this thought by you: "What distresses him is not the event, for that does not distress another, but his judgement on the event."
 > Therefore do not hesitate to sympathize with him so far as words go, and if it so chance, even to groan with him; but take heed that you do not also groan in your inner being.
 >
 > 1. Remember that you are an actor in a play, and the Playwright chooses the manner of it: if he wants it short, it is short; if long, it is long.
 > If he wants you to act a poor man you must act the part with all your powers; and so if your part be a cripple or a magistrate or a plain man.
 > For your business is to act the character that is given you and act it well; the choice of the cast is Another's.
 >
-> 1. When a raven croaks with evil omen, let not the impression carry you away, but straightway distinguish in your own mind and say, 'These portents mean nothing to me; but only to my bit of a body or my bit of property or name, or my children or my wife.
+> 1. When a raven croaks with evil omen, let not the impression carry you away, but straightway distinguish in your own mind and say, "These portents mean nothing to me; but only to my bit of a body or my bit of property or name, or my children or my wife.
-> But <mark>for me all omens are favourable if I will, for, whatever the issue may be, it is in my power to get benefit therefrom.</mark>'
+> But <mark>for me all omens are favourable if I will, for, whatever the issue may be, it is in my power to get benefit therefrom.</mark>"
 >
 > 1. You can be invincible, if you never enter on a contest where victory is not in your power.
 > Beware then that when you see a man raised to honour or great power or high repute you do not let your impression carry you away.